 IMPORTFROMWEB is a new add-on for Google Sheets that retrieves any content from webpages into a sheet.

-IMPORTFROMWEB creates a new function IMPORTFROMWEB() that takes as main parameters a range of web urls and a range of xpaths.
-It returns the results of the xpaths for each url.
+IMPORTFROMWEB creates a new function IMPORTFROMWEB() that takes as main parameters a range of web urls and a range of selectors (xpaths or CSS selectors).
+It returns the results of the selectors for each url.

 - High volume of requests per sheet